Steven MacKinnon: Frontbench career

 Following the 2021 election, MacKinnon was appointed by Prime Minister Justin Trudeau as Chief Government Whip and was sworn in as a Privy Councillor.

 He was promoted to cabinet in January 2024 on an interim basis as Leader of the Government in the House of Commons during the parental leave of the incoming House Leader Karina Gould.
 He was made a full member of cabinet in July as Minister of Labour and Minister of Seniors.
 In the cabinet shuffle that took place at the height of the 2024–2025 Canadian political crisis, MacKinnon relinquished the senior portfolio and consolidated other workforce related portfolios to become the Minister of Employment, Workforce Development and Labour.

 In the two weeks following the resignation of Prime Minister Justin Trudeau, MacKinnon publicly explored a bid in the 2025 Liberal Party of Canada leadership election, but opted not to enter the race citing the short duration of the race.
 He later endorsed the candidacy of former Bank of Canada governor Mark Carney.
 On January 25, MacKinnon was appointed Leader of the Government in the House of Commons of Canada after Karina Gould resigned from cabinet to run in the leadership race; MacKinnon had previously stood in for her during her maternity leave the previous year.

 On March 14, 2025, upon the beginning of the 30th Canadian Ministry, MacKinnon was appointed Minister of Jobs and Families by new Prime Minister Mark Carney.
 He was later appointed as the permanent Leader of the Government in the House of Commons on May 13, 2025.
 Following the resignation of Chrystia Freeland, he was appointed as Minister of Transport on September 16, 2025.
+After the government achieved a majority in the House of Commons in April 2026, MacKinnon moved to change the standing orders for lower house committees, with Liberal MPs holding a majority in those committees.